 Blockchain keeps records safe from being changed.
 Once something is recorded, it can’t be altered.
 This makes everyone trust the information more.

-Next time you shop, look for QR codes on food.
+Consumers can scan product QR codes to trace the origin and safety data.
+On food.
 They might show where the food came from.
 Scanning them lets you see the truth behind what you buy.

-Blockchain is changing how we keep health records.
+Blockchain is redefining patient data management through secure, decentralized health record systems.
 It makes a safe space for patients to control their data.
 This solves old privacy problems.

 Healthcare has always been tricky.
 Records must be safe but easy to get, private but shareable, and full but controlled.
 This has made a mess of our medical history, spread across many places.